khuongtran19/coding-challenge/README.md

 # Frequency Counters:
-    This pattern uses objects or sets to collect values/frequencies of values.
+- This pattern uses objects or sets to collect values/frequencies of values.
 This can often avoid the need for nested loops or O(N^2) operations with array/strings
-    Example challenge available in:
+**Example:**
 - [Check if array is same](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/Same/JS/same.js)
 - [Array is valid anagram](https://github.com/khuongtran19/coding-challenge/blob/master/leetcode-challenge/242.Valid_Anagram/JS/validAnagram.js)

 # Multiple pointers:
-    Creating pointers or values that correspond to and index or position and move towards the beginning, end or middle based on a certain condition.
+- Creating pointers or values that correspond to and index or position and move towards the beginning, end or middle based on a certain condition.
 Very efficient for solving problem with minimal space complexity.
-    Example challenge available in
+**Example:**
 - [Sum Zero](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/SumZero/JS/sumZero.js)

 # Sliding window:
-    This pattern involves creating a window which can either be an array or number from one position to another.
+- This pattern involves creating a window which can either be an array or number from one position to another.
 Depending on a certain condition, the window either increases or closes (and a new window is created).
 Very useful for keeping track of a subset of data in an array/string etc.
-    Example challenge available in
+**Example:**
 - [Max Subarray Sum](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/MaxSum/JS/maxSubarraySum.js)
 - [Min Sub Array ](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/MinSubArray/JS/minSubArray.js)

 # Divide and Conquer
 This pattern involves dividing a data set into smaller chunks and then repeating a process with a subnet of data.
-    This pattern can tremendously decrease time complexity
+This pattern can tremendously decrease time complexity **Example:**
 - [Sort](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/Sort/JS/sort.js)

 # Recurtion Tips
 - For arrays, use methods like slice, the spread operator, and concat that make copies of arrays so you do not mutate them.
 - Remember that string are immutable so you will need to use methods like slice, subtr, or substring to make copies of strings
-- To make copies of objects use Objects.assign, or the spread operator
+- To make copies of objects use Objects.assign, or the spread operator **Example:**
 - [Product of Array](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/ProductOfArray/JS/productOfArray.js)
 - [Factorial](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/Factorial/JS/factorial.js)
 - [Power](https://github.com/khuongtran19/coding-challenge/blob/master/interviews-coding-challenge/Power/JS/power.js)